GeoscienceAustralia/ga_sar_workflow/insar/docs/governance/PullRequests.md

 1. Double check everything has been covered properly in the code and review (especially for larger PRs)
 2. Review the commit message and make any adjustments if the automatically generated one is missing any detail.

-Once satisfied, click the merge button (we typically stick to squashed merges, but there's no limit on what kind of merge we accept - squashed merges just keep the history a bit cleaner/easier to read by assocciating each commit to a PR).
+Once satisfied, click the merge button (we typically stick to squashed merges, but there's no limit on what kind of merge we accept - squashed merges just keep the history a bit cleaner/easier to read by associating each commit to a PR).